-The Company's principal financial liabilities comprise loans and borrowings, lease liabilities, trade payables.
+The Company's principal financial liabilities comprise long-term loans and borrowings, short term borrowings, lease liabilities, other liabilities and trade payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
-The Company's principal financial assets include trade and other receivables and cash and cash equivalents.
+The Company's principal financial assets include trade and other receivables, long term deposits and cash and cash equivalents.